jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2n-article-3.md

 Nature does not render them necessary to support life.
 Custom does not render it indecent to live without them.

-149 Whatever raises the price of necessities must raise wages, so that the labourer may still be able to buy those necessary goods.
+{{< s v="149" >}} Whatever raises the price of necessities must raise wages, so that the labourer may still be able to buy those necessary goods.

 A tax on necessities raises their price higher than the amount of the tax because the dealer who pays the tax must get it back with a profit.
 Such a tax must lead to a rise in wages proportional to this rise of price.

-150 A tax on necessities operates exactly in the same way as a direct tax on wages.
+{{< s v="150" >}} A tax on necessities operates exactly in the same way as a direct tax on wages.

 In the long-run, it must always be advanced by the employer in the higher wages of his workers.
 - If he is a manufacturer, he will charge this rise with a profit on his goods.
 The final payment of the tax, with this overcharge, will fall on the consumer.